Carbon Dioxide Monitor Covid-19 Prevention Device

 |600-900||Good air quality.
 If possible, it is recommendable to keep the concentration closer to the lower limit|

 |900-1,200||This concentration indicates that the air is starting to get stale and needs ventilation|

 |1,200-2,000||Poor air quality.
 Rooms with this concentration should be ventilated with fresh air as quickly as possible|

 |2,000-5,000||Very poor air quality.
 The room urgently needs fresh air

-This device implements a professional-level sensor that employs a patented self-calibration logic.
+This device implements a professional-level, industrial-grade sensor that implements a patented self-calibration logic.
 This logic virtually eliminates the need for manual calibration in applications where the indoor CO2 level drops to outside levels during unoccupied periods (e.g. during evening hours).
 This described logic is a special software routine in the sensor that remembers the background readings for 14 consecutive evenings, calculates if there is a sensor drift, and then corrects for it.
 The sensor will typically reach its operational accuracy after 25 hours of continuous operation at a condition that is exposed to ambient reference levels.
 Sensors will maintain accuracy specifications with the self-calibration logic enabled, given that it is at least three times in 14 days exposed to the reference value and this reference value is the lowest concentration to which the sensor is exposed